 Also, bear in mind that adult fish and fish fry have different requirements when it comes to food.
 That is another reason why raising the fry in a nursery is a better option.

-As I discussed in my molly fry feeding guide, these creatures can eat up to five times a day.
+Molly fry can eat up to five times a day.
 On the other hand, adult fish eat merely two to three times a day.

 Are Two Months Always Enough?